MBODM/AspNetCoreNodeLike/README.md

 #### That said:

 This example was just a small test, in which way we can create a REST API in ASP.NET Core a bit more flexible.
 A bit more like in the Node.js or Deno world.
+Even when handling with a strong opinionated framework in a type-safe environment.

 #### Final words: